 Goal Tracker Stamp – Green Smoothie Tracker

 For ages, I’ve had the goal of drinking a green/healthy smoothie every day.
-I’ve finally started to establish this habit with the help of a new Smoothies recipe book and my Creatiate Goal Tracker Stamp!
+I’ve finally started to establish this habit with the help of a new Smoothies recipe book and my Modern Maker Goal Tracker Stamp!
 The Goal Tracker Stamp has room to track your habit for a month.
 The days of the week are included and there is space at the top to write the goal or habit you will be tracking.
 As there is no particular month or dates on the tracker, you can start any day of any month.
 I have recorded my start date beside the tracker.
 To keep up-to-date with where you are up to in the month, you could add extra dates on the left-hand side of the tracker too.
+(If you prefer a printable mini habit tracker, check out this collection in my store.)

 My Green Smoothie Tracker is pretty simple.
 Every day that I drink a green (or healthy) smoothie, I will colour-in a square.
 After four or five weeks, I will be able to see how often I have kept up this good habit and the effect it has had on my health and wellbeing.

-Tips and Ideas for using your Creatiate mini habit tracker stamps
+Tips and Ideas for using your mini habit tracker stamps

 - Experiment with different ways of using your habit tracker stamps to discover what works best for you.